Longway22/Accesser/README.md

 Support TLS handshake without SNI, and does not require SNI extension and HTTP Host header to contain the same domain

+### Incapsula

+Support TLS handshake without SNI, and does not require SNI extension and HTTP Host header to contain the same domain

 ### StackPath

 Support TLS handshake without SNI, and does not require SNI extension and HTTP Host header to contain the same domain